Chore Chart Help from Titus2

 Do you realize training your children to do chores is actually part of training them for their future?
-You'll discover the book is about more than just creating a chore system: you'll find much other practical information in the book, including two chapters about Mom's and Dad's attitudes and chores and preschoolers.
+You'll discover the book is about more than just creating a chore system: you'll find the book packed with practical help, including two chapters about Mom's and Dad's attitudes and chores and preschoolers.

 "I have just implemented the Managers of Their Chores.
 Wow!
 My children are consistently doing their chores, and I am free from the daily burden of trying to do it all.
 Now I know it will get done at a certain time and my children are growing in responsibility and independence and obedience.
 Thank you for such a wonderful resource."